Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 [^sp-45]: Tolstoi - War and Peace - Epilogue.

 [^sp-46]: See Gisevius - To the Bitter End.
 Vol. II.
 Chapter 1.
+[Available at Archive.org](https://archive.org/details/in.ernet.dli.2015.167391)

 [^sp-48]: On this point see also Schweitzer "The Philosophy of Civilization" p.
 271 et. seq.